Gereon Krahforst: Life and work

-As a composer, he writes for various instrumentations, primarily for organ, piano or choir; since around 2010, more and more commissioned compositions have reached him.
+As a composer, he writes for various instrumentations, primarily for organ, piano, or choir; since around 2010, more and more commissioned compositions have reached him.

 Krahforst's repertoire of organ music includes all the organ works of Bach, Buxtehude, Mendelssohn, Schumann, Liszt, Franck, Duruflé, Brahms Zachow, Couperin, the 8 organ sonatas and individual works by Guilmant, the 10 organ symphonies by Widor, all organ works by Vierne a large part of the organ works of Dupré, Langlais, Rheinberger and Reger as well as a large fund of standard works, little-known ones and works of the so-called early music and Romanticism alongside a large selection of English, American and Canadian organ literature.

 His piano repertoire includes The Well-Tempered Clavier (Volumes I and II), the Italian concerto, the Goldberg Variations, the Inventions and Sinfonias, the 6 Partitas, the French Overture, the Toccatas as well as some individual works by Bach, the complete piano sonatas by Mozart as well as works by Haydn, Beethoven, Schubert, Schumann, Chopin, Liszt, Rachmaninofff, Scriabin, Ravel and Debussy.

 As a harpsichordist he has worked intensively with the Fitzwilliam Virginal Book and the sonatas of Domenico Scarlatti.
 Krahforst also often appeared as a Lied accompanist.
 In his younger years, he created a song album with rock and pop songs for which he wrote the English lyrics himself and which even won a prize in a competition for light music; he also occasionally occupied himself with jazz piano music.
 He was allowed to record parts of his Zaubersee from 1991 for the radio station WDR 5 in 1993; further appearances on television and radio as well as CD recordings round off his wide-ranging activities.
 The Zaubersee, next to the Bilderbuch Andalusien, Krahforst's most personal work to date on the border between serious music and light music, will undergo a complete revision and digitalisation in 2020, after which a publication of the musical text is planned.

 Concerts have taken Krahforst to almost every country in Europe, both in cathedrals (e.g. Notre-Dame de Paris, St. Thomas, New York City, St Paul's Cathedral, London, Kyungdung Church, Seoul) and churches, as well as in concert halls, from smaller concert series to renowned international festivals, and - also before his time in St. Louis - to the US, Canada, Israel, Korea, Japan and the Russian Federation.
-Already in 2007, he received highest commendations and recognition from the American Guild of Organists for his Reger interpretations and his improvisation lessons.
-Krahforst is the dedicatee of various contemporary compositions from Germany, Belgium, Israel and the US.
+Already in 2007, he received the highest commendations and recognition from the American Guild of Organists for his Reger interpretations and his improvisation lessons.
+Krahforst is the dedicatee of various contemporary compositions from Germany, Belgium, Israel, and the US.
 He is a member of the Rotary-Club and the American Guild of Organists.